mukto90/mdc-meta-box/readme.md

 # MDC Meta Box

-A PHP class to create custom meta boxes for WordPress' posts, pages or custom post types.
+A PHP class to create custom meta boxes for WordPress' posts, pages, or custom post types.

 # Usage